google/codeu_coding_assessment_2017/README.md

 ## DISCLAIMER

-CODEU is a program created by Google to develop the skills of future software engineers.
+CODEU is an invitation-only program created by Google to develop the skills of aspiring technologists.
 This project is not an offical Google Product.
-This project allows students to demonstrate their coding skills before entering CodeU.
+This project allows students who have been invited to CodeU to demonstrate their coding skills before entering the program.

 ## What is JSON-lite?